 IOSCO Chairman Calls Blockchain Companies to Maintain Anti-Fraud Protection

-According to the chairman at IOSCO (International Organization of Secirities Commissions) council, Greg Medcraft, financial institutions implementing the blockchain technology, shall consider reimbursing customers their assets in case of fraud.
+According to Greg Medcraft, chairman at International Organization of Secirities Commissions council (IOSCO), financial institutions implementing the blockchain technology shall consider reimbursing customers their assets in case of fraud.

 Speaking to the Financial Times, Medcraft stated: